 How to Stop Employees from Stealing Data

 One of the most common ways that data is stolen, aside from sharing software login credentials, is employee theft – typically when employees leave a company.
-For example, if Company A subscribes to the Cannabiz Media License Database, then employees that the company has licenses for (i.e., “seats”) can log in and access the data for use as an employee of Company A.
+For example, if Company A subscribes to the Cannabiz Media License Database, then employees that the company has licenses for (i.e., “seats” or permission to access the software) can log in and access the data for use as an employee of Company A.

 To protect your company from penalties, fines, jail time, and other potential results of employee data theft, make sure your employees understand that taking data with them for use outside of your company is illegal.
 Include language in employees’ employment contracts explaining they are required to adhere to all licensing agreements.
 In addition, create policies for the proper use of licensed software and the data within that software as well as a process to monitor and audit employee behavior.